 a preliminary look at what many people are hoping will become space for a community gallery and art classroom—Old Fire Station #1, at the corner of 9th and Main Streets.

 The Georgetown Arts and Culture Board has been working for nearly two years to develop a workable concept for an art center.
-They began in the summer of 2010, at the request of City Manager Paul Brandenburg, to consider the need for such a facility.
+They began in the summer of 2010, at the request of the city manager to consider the need for such a facility.
 At that time, no particular location had been identified.
 Working with representatives of local arts organizations, the committee looked at models from other communities, and dreamed big—a place where artists could work and show their art, a place for classes of many types, and a space for the performing arts.
 The grand idea was appealing, but discussions often ended with…”but how would we fund it?”
 Ultimately, because the performing arts already have several very good venues in Georgetown, the group decided that what was most needed was gallery space, with room for some art classes.

 Then, when the bond passed in November 2010 for a new public safety complex, the present police station became the most likely location for an art center.
 The members of the Arts and Culture Board toured the facility and were impressed with its good condition, architecturally interesting interior, and more than adequate space for a center for the visual arts.
 Of course, it would be four years before the space would be available, but that was plenty of time to plan and involve all the necessary players.